hemanthnakkina/snap-epa-orchestrator/README.md

 sudo snap install epa-orchestrator --dangerous --devmode
 ```

-The snap runs a daemon that listens on a Unix domain socket and provides a JSON API for CPU allocation and hugepage introspection/tracking.
+The snap runs a daemon that listens on a Unix domain socket and provides a JSON API for CPU allocation and introspection.

 ## Configuration Reference